-This process is detailed in Annex G and communicated in the one-pager distributed among partner agencies, as well as municipal officials titled "Communications with Municipalities in an Emergency" (Annex G Appendix A).
+The communication process is outlined in Annex G and supported by the one-pager distributed among partner agencies, as well as municipal officials titled "Communications with Municipalities in an Emergency" (Annex G, Appendix A).
 The information shared includes, but is not limited to, situational awareness information regarding the affected municipality, the status of emergency conditions, outage, and restoration information to include assigned crews, priority down wire locations, critical facilities impacted by the emergency event and/or notification reports in accordance with the LUMA Major Outage Event Metrics (found in Appendix A of Annex A).